An American in Paris (1951)

 Back home, everyone said I didn't have any talent.
 They might be saying the same thing over here, but it sounds better in French.
 I live upstairs.
 No, no, no, not there.
 One flight up.
 Voila.

-Jerry who lives on the West Bank, appears lighthearted and optimistic.
+Jerry who lives on the Left Bank, appears lighthearted and optimistic.
 He is happy to be living and working in an efficiently-organized but cramped apartment two flights above a cafe in a Montmartre garret.
 He is first seen through the window of his cramped and confining space.
 He uses many "Rube Goldberg"-like mechanical contrivances in a choreographed set of actions to save space - a rope tugs his bed up out of the way, and a shelf folds up to make a table.
 He is popular with the neighbor kids because he gives them American bubble-gum.

 One of his "very good friends in Paris" introduces himself in voice over: